Tatmadaw: British Burma (1885–1948)

 Under British rule, the colonial government in Burma abstained from recruiting Burmese soldiers into the East India Company forces (and later the British Indian Army), instead relying on pre-existing Indian sepoys and Nepalese Gurkhas to garrison the nascent colony.
 Due to mistrust of the Burmese population, the colonial government maintained this ban for decades, instead looking to the indigenous Karens, Kachins and Chins to form new military units in the colony.
 In 1937, the colonial government overturned the ban, and Burmese troops started to enlist in small numbers in the British Indian Army.

-At the beginning of the First World War, the only Burmese military regiment in the British Indian Army, the 70th Burma Rifles, consisted of three battalions, made up of Karens, Kachins and Chins.
+At the beginning of World War I, the only Burmese military regiment in the British Indian Army, the 70th Burma Rifles, consisted of three battalions, made up of Karens, Kachins and Chins.
 During the conflict, the demands of war led to the colonial government relaxing the ban, raising a Burmese battalion in the 70th Burma Rifles, a Burmese company in the 85th Burma Rifles, and seven Burmese Mechanical Transport companies.
 In addition, three companies (combat units) of Burma Sappers and Miners, made up of mostly Burmese, and a company of Labour Corps, made up of Chins and Burmese, were also raised.
 All these units began their overseas assignment in 1917.
 The 70th Burma Rifles served in Egypt for garrison duties while the Burmese Labour Corps served in France.
 One company of Burma Sappers and Miners distinguished themselves in Mesopotamia at the crossing the Tigris.

-After the First World War, the colonial government stopped recruiting Burmese soldiers, and discharged all but one Burmese companies, which had been abolished by 1925.
+After World War I, the colonial government stopped recruiting Burmese soldiers, and discharged all but one Burmese companies, which had been abolished by 1925.
 The last Burmese company of Burma Sappers and Miners too was disbanded in 1929.
 Instead, Indian soldiers and other ethnic minorities were used as the primary colonial force in Burma, which was used to suppress ethnic Burmese rebellions such as the one led by Saya San from 1930 to 1931.
 On 1 April 1937, Burma was made a separate colony, and Burmese were now eligible to join the army.
 But few Burmese bothered to join.
 Before World War II began, the British Burma Army consisted of Karen (27.8%), Chin (22.6%), Kachin (22.9%), and Burmese 12.3%, without counting their British officer corps.

+Compton Mackenzie wrote in Eastern Epic that after the separation of India and Burma: